 When can I enroll in a Medicare Advantage plan in Florida?

-In Florida, enrollment occurs during the Annual Enrollment Period (Oct.
+Florida enrollment opens during the Annual Enrollment Period (Oct.
 15 to Dec.
-7) or the Medicare Advantage Open Enrollment Period (Jan.
+7) and the Medicare Advantage Open Enrollment Period (Jan.
 1 to March 31).
-You may also enroll during a Special Enrollment Period if you qualify due to circumstances like relocating or losing other coverage.
+You may also qualify for a Special Enrollment Period if you relocate or lose other coverage.

 Does Medicare Advantage cover prescription drugs in Florida?

-Yes, most Medicare Advantage plans in Florida provide prescription drug coverage as part of their benefits package.
-Before enrolling, confirm your medications appear on the plan's formulary and review their tier levels, which directly impact your out-of-pocket costs at the pharmacy.
+Most Medicare Advantage plans in Florida include prescription drug coverage.
+Before enrolling, confirm your medications appear on the plan's formulary and check their tier levels, which directly affect your out-of-pocket costs at the pharmacy.

 Do I need to change Medicare Advantage plans if I move to a different county in Florida?

-You may need to switch plans since Medicare Advantage networks vary by county in Florida.
-Notify your current plan within 30 days of your move to understand your options.
-You'll qualify for a Special Enrollment Period, allowing you to select a new plan that serves your new area.
+You may need to switch plans since Medicare Advantage networks vary by county.
+Contact your current plan within 30 days of your move to review your options; moving qualifies you for a Special Enrollment Period to select a plan that serves your new area.

 Our Methodology: How We Chose the Best Florida Medicare Advantage Plans